GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

 If you need to use HTTPS for local development, head over to [How to use HTTPS for local development](/how-to-use-local-https).

-## Tips if you'e using a custom hostname
+## Tips if you're using a custom hostname

 **If you're using a custom hostname, i.e. if you're editing your hosts file:**